MedChain-CS506/client/README.md

 # Resources

-- Includes the MUI theme as well as a palette with the app's chosen color palette
+- Includes the MUI theme and a palette, which will eventually contain the app's chosen color palette